jaenrig-ifx/micropython/docs/psoc6/tutorial/intro.rst

 After that, select the downloaded MicroPython firmware *.hex* file to be deployed on the PSoC6™.
 Then, in the upper menu, select the connected *Probe/Kit*, click on *Connect*, and finally click on *Program*.
-The log section will show the progress and inform when the firmware deployment osn the controller is completed.
+The log section will show the progress and inform when the firmware deployment on the controller is completed.

 .. image:: ../img/cy-programmer.jpg
     :alt: Cypress Programmer GUI